 Academic Dismissal Policy.
-There are two levels of academic dismissal: (1) Dismissal from a graduate program; or (2) Dismissal from the Graduate School.
+There are two levels of academic dismissal: (a) Dismissal from a graduate program, or (b) Dismissal from the Graduate School.
 Individual programs set criteria and make decisions related to program dismissal.
 The Graduate School sets criteria and makes decisions for dismissal from the Graduate School.